VonHeikemen/lsp-zero.nvim/README.md

 -- dear reader, read the documentation before you copy/paste
 ```

-You'll get all the features Neovim's LSP client offers by default plus autocompletion.
+When a language server is active you'll get all the features Neovim's LSP client offers by default plus autocompletion.

-If you have any question about a feature or configuration feel free to open a new [discussion](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) in this repository.
-Or join the chat [#lsp-zero-nvim:matrix.org](https://matrix.to/#/#lsp-zero-nvim:matrix.org).

-## Requirements

-Neovim v0.8 or greater.

-If you need support for Neovim v0.7 use the branch [compat-07](https://github.com/VonHeikemen/lsp-zero.nvim/tree/compat-07).

 ## How to get started